techidaily/site-unlock-android/source/_posts/in-2024-full-guide-to-unlock-your-honor-x8b-by-drfone-android.md

 ![antitheft app and imei tracker app](https://images.wondershare.com/drfone/article/2023/08/anti-theft-app-and-imei-trackers-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These functionalities encompass using secure commands with a designated secret code.
 Using these commands, you can have the smartphone ring audibly at its maximum volume.
 It can also get the GPS coordinates of the Honor X8b device.
 You can also display a personalized message across the screen.
 Lastly, it can even capture photographs through the front-facing camera.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zWYVKFk3yPQ?si=Yu7xsjIYgRiq8zHk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Online Solutions: Finding The Best Anti-Theft Online Tool Using IMEI Tracking